 - While Skydio 2 is descending, lightly grab the vehicle by the battery from underneath.
 Once the drone has made contact with your hand grasp the battery on the sides and hold the drone in the same position until the propellers completely stop spinning.

-Note: It may take Skydio 2 a few seconds to realize it has been caught and begin to stop the propellers.
+Note: During the landing phase, Skydio 2 is checking if it is supported by a stable surface and motionless for several seconds to ensure that a safe touchdown has been achieved.
+Because of that, it may take the Skydio 2 several seconds to stop the propellers after touching down.
 If you don't keep Skydio 2 level and still when landing it on your hand, the motors may spin back up again.
 If this happens, maintain a firm grip on the battery and make sure you're keeping the vehicle flat and motionless for the motors to spin down.
 Do not attempt to rotate, pull, or flip the vehicle during a hand landing.
 Doing so may cause the battery to become dislodged.

 Do not attempt a hand landing if:

 - There are high winds present.

 - Skydio 2 is not stable in flight for any reason.